Bettensor/bettensor/README.md

 ## Details for Current Release Version (v0.0.1, Beta)

 >[!CAUTION]
 >This is a Beta release of BetTensor.
-We expect instability and frequent minor updates.
+We expect instability and frequent updates.
 Please contact us on discord if you have any issues or suggestions.

 - Model-based predictions are not integrated in this version.
 - Currently supported sports: MLB, MLS